List of content you will read in this article:

 There are two main modes: creative and cervical mode.
 Apart from these two main modes, you can find adventure mode, spectator mode, and hardcore mode.
 These last three modes are only available in the Java version of Minecraft.

 🌐 Discover the Minecraft Hypixel IP Address: Connect to the Ultimate Gaming Experience 🎮

 Different Minecraft Server Modes

-5 Hardcore Mode: This is the hardest gameplay mode available for Minecraft, as you are only left with one life.
+5 Hardcore Mode: This is the hardest gameplay mode for Minecraft, as you are only left with one life.
 It is quite the same as survival mode, but the difference is that difficulty is cranked up all the way.
 If you die in this mode, everything will be reset, and you have to start from the beginning.
-This mode is made for those players who want survival games to have a more realistic feel.
+This model is made for those players who want survival games to have a more realistic feel.
 Be sure to start this game only when you are ready to lose because once you die, you can never access that world again.

 Self/Locally Hosted Servers Vs. Online/Web-based Servers

-There are two methods of creating a server, you can either make it on your own computer, and it will be online when you start your computer.
+There are two methods of creating a server, you can either make it on your computer, and it will be online when you start your computer.
 On the other hand, hosting services allow you to create a Minecraft server on their machines at minimal to no cost.